"how numbers are stored and used in computers"

 Regardless of which human representation you choose, a computer will represent that number in base 2, with only the digits 0 and 1.
 This roughly corresponds to the presence or non-presence of an electrical current.

 Each digit of a binary number is referred to as a bit.
+You will often see binary numbers described in terms of their bit length, such as the 8 bit integer below.

 In the example above, we are using 8 bits to represent an unsigned integer.
 If we want to store negative numbers, we can dedicate 1 bit as a sign bit to store 0 for positive numbers and 1 for negative numbers.

-, then invert all bits (i.e. 1
+, then all bits are inverted, so 1

 is considered a 0